 Ice Castles in other states

-You can also visit the Ice Castles in Minnesota, New Hampshire, New York, Utah, and Wisconsin.
+You can also visit the Ice Castles in Minnesota, New Hampshire, and Utah.
 Ticket prices vary from location to location, so use the links for each location to read more about visiting them.
-I’ve only been to the Ice Castles in Dillon, Colorado, so this guide will focus on that location—but many of the tips for photography will apply to all of them.
+I’ve only been to the Ice Castles in Colorado, so this guide will focus on that—but many of the tips for photography will apply to all of them.

 Tickets to the Ice Castles

 You need tickets to visit the Ice Castles.
-Ticket prices were around $20 per person in the past, but the price might change by the time they are open in Dillon again next winter.
+Ticket prices range from $16-29 depending on peak vs off-times.
 As they sell a limited number of tickets for each entry time slot, you should plan to purchase tickets online before your trip.
 They may have tickets available at the gate, but they’re often sold out, and advance ticket holders also get priority entry.

 Sign up for the Ice Castles newsletter via their website, and you’ll be the first to know when they announce a new location, opening dates, and when tickets go on sale.